Alexander Edler: Vancouver Canucks (2006–2021)

 The following off-season, Edler was signed to an entry-level contract by the Canucks on 24 July 2006.
 Reporting to the Canucks' training camp in September 2006, his play had the Canucks slotting him in as the team's seventh defenceman.
 However, a hip injury saw him assigned to the Manitoba Moose.
 Following an injury to Canucks defenceman Sami Salo, he was called up to the NHL on 3 November 2006, two games into his AHL season.
 He made his NHL debut the following day against the Colorado Avalanche.
 Eleven days later, he was reassigned to the Moose, only to be recalled on 24 November.
 He scored his first NHL goal on 30 November, a slap shot that beat Anaheim Ducks goaltender Jean-Sébastien Giguère in a 2–1 loss.
 Edler was reassigned between Manitoba and Vancouver on several more occasions over the course of the 2006–07 season.
 He appeared in 22 games total for the Canucks, recording a goal and two assists.
-With the Moose, he scored 5 goals and 26 points over 49 games and was named Manitoba's Rookie of the Year.
+With the Moose, he scored five goals and 21 assists for 26 points over 49 games and was named Manitoba's Rookie of the Year.

 Playing in his rookie season with the Canucks the following season, Edler was chosen to compete in the 2008 NHL YoungStars Game.
 Representing the Western Conference, his team was defeated 7–6 by the Eastern Conference.
 Playing amidst numerous injuries on the Canucks' blueline, Edler appeared in the most games among team defencemen with 75.
 With all the injuries to his teammates, he was given additional time on the power play and penalty kill.
 His eight goals ranked second among rookie defencemen in the NHL, while his 20 points was fifth overall.

-On October 9, 2008, at the start of the 2008–09 season, Edler signed a new four-year, $13 million contract with Vancouver.
+On 9 October 2008, at the start of the 2008–09 season, Edler signed a new four-year, $13 million contract with Vancouver.
 The contract, a raise from his 2008–09 salary of $550,000, took effect for the 2009–10 season.
 The following month, he missed two games sidelined with the flu.
 Later in the season, he recorded a personal best four-point game (one goal and three assists) in a game against the Chicago Blackhawks on 7 February 2009.
 He finished with 37 points, including a career-high ten goals.
 In the 2009 Stanley Cup playoffs, Edler led all Canucks defencemen with seven points in ten games as the Canucks were eliminated in the second round by Chicago.
 In his first few seasons in the NHL, Edler was often paired with veteran blueliner and countryman Mattias Öhlund, who he considered a mentor for him.